-Phase perception initially causes so much emotion and variety of experience that the practitioner is often not concerned with the question of how the phase might be purposefully critical question of application used.
-The becomes even more crucial as experience increases.
+Phase perception initially causes so much emotion and variety of experience that the practitioner is often not concerned with the question of how the phase might be The critical question of purposefully used. application crucial becomes even more as experience increases.
 Application of the phase becomes more vivid against the background of understanding how the phenomenon can provide a means of gaining information and new experiences.